-The role of infrastructure is very crucial for agriculture development and for taking the production to the next level.
-It is through the development of infrastructure at the post-harvest stage that the product can be utilized with opportunities for value addition and good deal for the farmers.
+The role of infrastructure is very crucial for agriculture development and for taking production to the next level.
+It is through the development of infrastructure at the post-harvest stage that the product can be utilized with opportunities for value addition and a good deal for the farmers.

 Department of Agriculture, Cooperation & Farmer’s Welfare (DAC&FW) has formulated the Central Sector Scheme to make a medium - long term debt financing facility for investment in able to make projects related to postharvest management Infrastructure and community farming assets through incentives and also help with the financial support.

 Post-Harvest management is a system of handling, storing and transporting agricultural commodities after the harvest is done.
 For some commodities such as coffee and cocoa, post-harvest activities may include drying and fermenting also.
-The importance of the post-harvest management it helps to strengthen the action chain that produces, transports, and process food and all the products which are related that give nourishment to the world population.
+The importance of post-harvest management it helps to strengthen the action chain that produces, transports, and processes food and all the products which are related that give nourishment to the world population.

-The most important goal of post-harvest handling is to keep the product cool, to avoid loss of moisture and decrease the undesirable chemical changes, and avoids physical damage such as bruising, to delay spoilage.
+The most important goal of post-harvest handling is to keep the product cool, to avoid loss of moisture and decrease undesirable chemical changes, and avoids physical damage such as bruising, to delay spoilage.

 Types of Post-Harvest Management Projects:

 - Cold Stores and Cold Chain

 Credit Guarantee coverage will be accessible for eligible borrowers from the financing facility under Credit Assurance Fund Trust for Micro & Small Enterprises (CGTMSE) scheme for loan up to 2 crore.
 The fee for the coverage which will be paid by the Government.

 Post-harvest management can be difficult task for small-holder farmers in many parts of world compared to industrial-scale agriculturists.
 Small-holders generally work with partial resources like manpower, financing, inputs and others.
 Small-scale agriculture is more sustainable as it puts less pressure on the environment.